 Special Reimbursements

-NV SILC will reimburse members, partners and associates for all allowable official expenses incurred while doing SILC business (meeting expenses are defined in our bylaws), as approved by the Executive Team or member/staff supervisor.
+NV SILC will reimburse members, partners, staff and associates for all allowable official expenses incurred while doing SILC business (meeting expenses are defined in our bylaws), as approved by the Executive Team or member/staff supervisor.
 These funds are limited and will be allotted at a first-come-first-served basis.
 The individual requesting any special reimbursements will complete the Council’s official reimbursement request form and submit it to their Council supervisor for approval or to one of the Executive Team members for an alternate signature if there is no designated supervisor or if the requestor is not a member.
 Any non-member reimbursements must be pre-approved, or the request will be denied.

 All reimbursement requests must be accompanied by supporting documentation (ex: receipts, mileage maps, etc.).
 These documents, along with the request form, will be held for three years for auditing purposes.
 If a reimbursement totals more than $500, documentation may be held longer.
 All reimbursement requests will be submitted to and completed by an outside authority and are, therefore, subject to additional review for validity.
 Reimbursements will not include any federally non-allowable reimbursements (food, clothing, advertising costs, etc.).